A Practical Validation of RIS Detection and Identification: System Model

 where \(a_{\text{min}} \geq 0\), \(\delta \geq 0\), and \(\gamma \geq 0\) are the constants related to the specific circuit implementation.\footnote{ The model parameters \(a_{\text{min}} \), \(\delta \), and \(\gamma\) in \eqref{eq:a_theta} may vary from one RIS to another RIS due to the difference in the circuit implementation of the RIS elements.
-However, \eqref{eq:a_theta} serves as a general phase-dependent amplitude variations model.} \(a_{\text{min}}\) is the minimum amplitude coefficient, $\delta$ is the horizontal distance between \(-\pi/2\) and \(a_{\text{min}}\), and $\gamma$ controls the steepness of the function curve \cite{abeywickrama2020intelligent}.
+However, \eqref{eq:a_theta} serves as a general phase-dependent amplitude variations model.} \(a_{\text{min}}\) is the minimum amplitude coefficient, $\delta$ is the phase where the amplitude coefficient reaches its minimum value such that $a(\delta)=a_{\text{min}}$ for $\phi=\delta $ , and $\gamma$ controls the steepness of the function curve \cite{abeywickrama2020intelligent}.
 The RIS elements can apply two distinct phase shifts in our experimental setup, which will be detailed in Section \ref{Sec:ExpSetup}.
 Using \eqref{eq:a_theta}, corresponding to these two phase shifts, $a_m^{(l)}$ can take on two values: $\hat{a}_1$ and $\hat{a}_2$.

-Furthermore, in step II of \eqref{eq:y_m}, assuming that the channel coherence time exceeds the duration required to receive all reflected symbols at the UE, we eliminate the symbol index $m$ and define $\tilde{h}^{(l)}=(\mathbf{h}^{(l)})^T\mathds{I}_{N^{(l)}} \mathbf{h}^{(l)}$.
+Furthermore, in step II of \eqref{eq:y_m}, assuming that the channel coherence time exceeds the duration required to receive all reflected symbols at the UE, we eliminate the symbol index $m$ and define $\tilde{h}^{(l)}=(\mathbf{h}_{\text{UR}}^{(l)})^T\mathds{I}_{N^{(l)}} \mathbf{h}_{\text{RU}}^{(l)}$.

 Considering \eqref{eq:y_m} and \eqref{eq:a_theta}, the amplitude of the received signal can be manipulated by changing $a_m^{(l)}$.
+Accordingly, the RIS induces its ARP by mapping ARP symbols to their corresponding amplitude coefficient values $\hat{a}_1$ or $\hat{a}_2$.
 Specifically, at the reflection of the $m$-th symbol, $a_m^{(l)}$ is defined as

-where $q_{\tilde{m}}^{(l)} \in \{-1, 1\}$ is the $\tilde{m}$-th element of the ARP vector $\mathbf{q}^{(l)}=[q_1^{(l)},\cdots,q_M^{(l)}]$ with $\tilde{m}=(c+m-1)\mod M +1$ denoting the index of the $m$-th ARP symbol modulating $x$.
-Here, $c$ is the index of the first ARP symbol modulating $x$, modeled as a uniformly distributed random integer $c\in\mathcal{U}\{1,2,\dots,M-1\}$.
+where $q_{\tilde{m}}^{(l)} \in \{-1, 1\}$ is the $\tilde{m}$-th element of the ARP vector $\mathbf{q}^{(l)}=[q_1^{(l)},\cdots,q_M^{(l)}]$ with $\tilde{m}=\left((c+m-1)\mod M\right) +1$ denoting the index of the $m$-th ARP symbol modulating $x$.
+Here, $c$ is the index of the first ARP symbol modulating $x$, modeled as a uniformly distributed random integer $c\in\mathcal{U}\{1,2,\dots,M\}$.

 Consequently, the amplitude of the received vector \( \mathbf{y}=[y_{1}, y_{2},\dots, y_{M}] \) relates to the cyclically shifted version of \( \mathbf{q}^{(l)} \) from each reachable RIS.
 By quantifying these relationships, UE aims to detect reachable RISs in the environment.